-MI Bioresearch offers a full suite of molecular and cellular biology assays to address the invaluable need for analysis of target and drug activity before, during, and after the in vivo experiment.
-We can perform off-the-shelf tests as well as work closely with our clients to develop a custom assay to suit their specific program’s needs.
+MI Bioresearch In Vitro Services offer a full suite of molecular and cellular biology assays to address the invaluable need for analysis of target and drug activity before, during, and after the in vivo experiment.
+Our expert in vitro scientists can perform off-the-shelf tests as well as work closely with our clients to develop a custom assay to suit their specific program’s needs.

 Protein Expression Analysis